CS2613-FA23/explorationactivity1-ddainosi/README.md

   - Type `python3 main.py` to run the program.
 - If using an IDE:
   - Open the project folder in the **Downloads** directory (**File -> Open Folder**).
-  - In the IDE terminal, type `pip3 install selenium`.
+  - In the IDE terminal, type `pip3 install selenium` to install the selenium library.
   - Run the code on _main.py_.

 ### What purpose does your program serve?